ggascoigne/react-table-example/README.md

 ## Note

-This example uses a pre-released version of `react-table` that fixes some issues with `useFlexLayout`.
+This example uses a pre-released version of `react-table` that fixes `useFlexLayout`  to work with fixed width columns.
+Note that this requires `patch-package` which doesn't work on `codesandbox.io`, as such, the fixed width columns don't work in that environment.